Instructor led activities

 - Mountain and trail cycling – Lockerbrook Farm Outdoor Centre is situated on one of the most popular Peak District mountain bike routes and we have easy access to the miles of trails in the Derwent Valley below us.
 Even relatively inexperienced groups can circumnavigate the reservoirs below us on easy going trails with a wealth of local history – the huge dams themselves are of “Dambuster” fame.

 - Canoeing, kayaking and raft building – Contact us to discuss your options involving these adventurous water sports.
+Please note that although we can include water sports into a programme, these will incur additional costs.

 - Caving and mine exploration – Caving offers a unique experience exploring the depths underground in limestone caves (both active and fossil) and disused mine systems.
 For those going underground for the first time a half day is a good introduction to caving and for the more experienced we can offer more in depth training and adventure.